EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/cart-mutations.md

 so read what data Shopify expects in the [Shopify Cart API endpoints](https://shopify.dev/docs/api/ajax/reference/cart) documentation.

-In our case we want to perform one Shopify Cart API `/cart/add.js` POST request, so we should return an array with one object that has the `type` property to be equal to `add` and the corresponding `body` property value:
+In our case we want to perform one Shopify Cart API `/cart/add.js` POST request, so the `requests` property should be an array with one "request"-object that has the `type` property equal to `add` and the corresponding `body` value:

 {%- capture highlight_code -%}
 function myMutation() {